nicolevanderhoeven/kardinal/README.md

 - Environment variable for the file path
 - Automatic restarts

-**Note**: Make sure the Traefik network exists.
-If your Traefik network has a different name, update the `networks` section in the docker-compose file.
+**Note**: The docker-compose files are configured to use the `traefik` network.
+If the network doesn't exist, create it with: `docker network create traefik`.
+If your Traefik uses a different network name, update the `networks` section in the docker-compose file.

 ### CI/CD Integration